magento/devdocs/guides/v2.0/install-gde/install/cli/install-cli-uninstall-mods.md

 		Cannot uninstall module 'Magento_SampleMinimal' because the following module(s) depend on it:
         Magento_SampleModifyContent

-One alternative is to uninstall both modules after backing up the Magento `app/code` file system, `pub/media` files, and database tables but *not* removing the module's database schema or data:
+One alternative is to uninstall both modules after backing up the Magento module file system, `pub/media` files, and database tables but *not* removing the module's database schema or data:

 	magento module:uninstall Magento_SampleMinimal Magento_SampleModifyContent --backup-code --backup-media --backup-db